Protecting Your Partners, Directors, and Key Employees

 A simple, correctly structured personal life policy — identified upfront — would have prevented this entirely.

 The insurance was not "wrong".
+It was incomplete.

 Every business owner exits their business in one of only three ways: